blinksh/blink/docs/advanced/advanced-mosh.md

 ## A World About Firewalls and Ports

 Most system administrators open port `22` via TCP to SSH.
 Since Mosh uses UDP, you'll need to open UDP ports `60000` through `61000` for the SSP packets.
-This range opens one thousand ports which is more than enough but.
-If you only plan to make a few Mosh connections you can enable a smaller range, for example `60000` through `60005`,  that leaves room for five simultaneous sessions.
-You can also specify the UDP port with the `-p` option on the `mosh` command if you wish yo use an entirely different range.
+This range opens one thousand ports which is more than enough but, if you only plan to make a few Mosh connections you can enable a smaller range, for example ports `60000` through `60005`,  that leaves room for five simultaneous sessions.
+You can also specify the UDP port with the `-p` option on the `mosh` command if you wish to use an entirely different range.

 If SSH runs on a different port than the default you'll need to invoke Mosh with a custom SSH argument like this: